ome/omero-guide-introduction/docs/annotate.rst

    - The Key-Value Pairs allow you to add lab-book-like additional metadata for the Image.
 These Key-Value Pairs are also specifically searchable.
 See :doc:`search-omero`.

 #.
-It is also possible to add Comment, Attachment and Rating to selected Images in the right-hand pane in General tab.
+It is also possible to add Comment, Attachment and Rating to selected Images in the right-hand pane in the ``General`` tab.

 #.
 Filter using annotations

-   - Images can also be filtered by Name, Tag, Key-Value pairs or Rating in the centre pane, using the Add filter chooser above the thumbnails.
+   - Images can also be filtered by Name, Tag, Key-Value pairs or Rating in the centre pane, using the ``Add filter`` chooser above the thumbnails.

    - For example, choose ``Tag`` and then select ``Metaphase`` from the list of Tags to show the images we tagged earlier.